penguinmenac3/quack-norris/README.md

 ## 👨‍💻 Usage

 Visit https://penguinmenac3.github.io/quack-norris/ and install it as a web app.
-Additionally you can use the [quack-norris-floaty](https://penguinmenac3.github.io/quack-norris-floaty/) to have the app available on your desktop at all times.
+Additionally you can use the [quack-norris-floaty](https://penguinmenac3.github.io/quack-norris-floaty/) to have the app available on your desktop at all times, but there some features might not work fully.

 ### Enable CORS for OLLAMA